-3. I-95 at Sunrise Boulevard East Terminal Ramp Intersection: The Signalized Loop Ramp and Extended Eastbound Merge to NW 17th Avenue (Alternative 3A) for the Sunrise Boulevard east terminal ramp intersection.
-This alternative modifies both the northbound to eastbound ramp and the northbound to westbound ramp.
-The northbound to eastbound merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
-The northbound to westbound loop ramp is realigned to stop at the signal serving the I-95 northbound entrance.
-The loop ramp is modified to provide two-lane and three-lane section storage approaching the signal.
+3. I-95 at Sunrise Boulevard East Terminal Ramp Intersection: The Signalized Loop Ramp, Signalized Westbound Right-Turn, and Extended Eastbound Merge to NW 17th Avenue (Alternative 3A) for the Sunrise Boulevard east terminal ramp intersection.
+This alternative modifies the northbound to eastbound ramp, the northbound to westbound ramp, and the westbound to northbound ramp.
+The northbound to eastbound free-flow exit ramp is maintained, however the four-lane section merge distance is increased to 500 feet, terminating just west of NW 17th Avenue.
+The northbound to westbound ramp movement is realigned to stop at the two-phase signal serving the northbound entrance ramp.
+The existing single loop ramp remains but is modified to open up to a two-lane section and then a three-lane section for exit ramp storage.
+The westbound to northbound movement is signalized with the rest of the intersection.
+This modification also allows for pedestrian accommodation at the signal.
 These improvements are illustrated in Figure E-3.